act-rules/act-rules.github.io/_rules/SC2-1-2-no-keyboard-trap-non-standard-navigation.md

 ### Applicability

-The rule applies to any HTML or SVG element on a web page that is [focusable](#focusable) where focus cannot cycle to the browser UI by using [standard keyboard navigation](#standard-keyboard-navigation).
+The rule applies to any HTML or SVG element that is [focusable](#focusable) where focus cannot cycle to the browser UI by using [standard keyboard navigation](#standard-keyboard-navigation).

-**Note**: The WCAG 2.0 success criterion 2.1.2 applies to all content where focus can be moved to through keyboard navigation.
+**Note**: This rule only applies to HTML and SVG.
+Thus, it is a partial check for WCAG 2.0 success criterion 2.1.2, which applies to all content.

 ### Expectation 1